colmena/colmena/README.md

 ### Running in development mode

-From inside the project dir (`colmena-cms`) run `nps dev`:
+From inside the project dir (`colmena-cms`) run `INITDB=1 nps dev`:

-    $ nps dev
+    $ INITDB=1 nps dev

-This will start the API and the Admin in the same terminal.
+This will start the API and the Admin in the same terminal, and by using `INITDB=1` the sample data will be loaded.

 - The API listens on [http://0.0.0.0:3000](http://0.0.0.0:3000).
 - The Admin listens on [http://0.0.0.0:9000](http://0.0.0.0:9000).